opgginc/opgg-mcp/README.md

 The OP.GG MCP Server can be used with any MCP-compatible client.
 The following content explains installation methods using Claude Desktop as an example.

-### Direct Connection via SSE
+### Direct Connection via StreamableHttp

-If you want to connect directly to our SSE endpoint, you can use the `supergateway` package.
+If you want to connect directly to our StreamableHttp endpoint, you can use the `supergateway` package.
 This provides a simple way to connect to our remote server without having to install the full OP.GG MCP Server.

 Add the following to your `claude_desktop_config.json` file: